swaptacular/swpt-k8s-config/README.md

 You should always include a copy of the `apps/example/regcreds.json.encrypted` file, and the `apps/example/swpt-nfs-server/` directory in your cluster (`apps/dev/` for example).
-However, among the other sub-directories in `apps/example/`, you should copy only those which are responsible for running the types of Swaptacular nodes that you want to run in your Kubernetes cluster:
+However, among the other subdirectories in `apps/example/`, you should copy only those which are responsible for running the types of Swaptacular nodes that you want to run in your Kubernetes cluster: